 For individuals and families in need of urgent assistance, there are a variety of organizations throughout Loudoun County that offer immediate housing assistance and other support services.
-Please review this list of partners for details and contact information.
+Please review this list of other Local Housing and Community Resources for details and contact information.

 To qualify for a Habitat home, you must provide proof of US citizenship, or a Permanent Resident Card, or Alien Registration Receipt Card with photograph (INS form I-551 or I-151).
 Individuals must have lived or worked in Loudoun County for the last 12 months.

 Loudoun Habitat partners with deserving individuals—hardworking men and women who make enough money to pay a monthly mortgage, but not enough to qualify for traditional bank loans.
-Start the application process here to make sure annual before tax income falls within the qualifying ranges per number of people in the household.
+Please reference the chart below to make sure your annual income falls within the qualifying ranges per number of people in the household.

 |Family Size||Minimum Income||Maximum Income